Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 1. Philosophy as the Pursuit of Truth

-It is not just the way of pursuing truth that distinguishes philosophy.
-It is also the type of truths it pursues that makes it different from other disciplines (such as science).
+Pursuing truth distinguishes philosophy from other disciplines (such as science), especially the type of truths being pursued.
 Philosophy helps us understand things that we cannot know just by looking at the physical world.

 EXAMPLE

 You are reading or listening to this tutorial.
-A scientist could explain the way your body (e.g., your eyes, ears, etc.) enables you to do this.
-But philosophy will approach this in a different way: It will ask, “What are your reasons for doing this?”.
-In other words, it will ask for the ideals or goals that motivate your actions (e.g., self-improvement, pursuit of knowledge, etc.).
+A scientist could explain the way your body (that is, your eyes and ears) enables you to do this.
+But philosophy will approach this in a different way by asking, “What are your reasons for doing this?”
+In other words, philosophy will ask for the ideals or goals that motivate your actions (like self-improvement or pursuit of knowledge).

 Thinking about the reasons we have for doing things, and questioning whether or not we think they are good reasons, requires us to go beyond mere observation and instead use arguments and critical thinking.